 Air Transports can carry non-Motorized infantry and Mountain artillery units, and Supply and Air Supply Point markers, from one area of the Operational Map to another, or between the Operational Map and the Strategic Map.
 As shown on the Transport Chart, each air transport point has a Weight Capacity of one-half.
-It takes one Air Transport point to transport one infantry company, one mountain artillery
+It takes one Air Transport point to transport one infantry company, one mountain artillery battery, or one ASP.

-Land units that have been Air Transported can't move in the turn they are Air Transported because the Land Movement Phase comes before the Air Mission Phase. battery, or one ASP.
 It takes two Air Transport Points to transport one non-motorized infantry battalion step, one mountain artillery battalion step, or one SP.